(EMPIRE HEADED for EXTINCTION – continued)

-Mendès-France sent paratroopers, with their red berets and camouflage battle dress, showing the government's determination to keep Algerian French, the soldiers wining fervent applause from the settlers, who believed the soldiers had just returned from Vietnam.
-A whispering campaign begun by rightists in Algeria suggested that Mendès-France, a Jew, was a communist and a Soviet agent.
-The Algerian lobby managed to bring an end to the Mendès-France regime in February, after six months in office, which was replaced by the slightly more conservative Edgar Faure – another member of the "Radical" political party.
+A whispering campaign begun by rightists in Algeria claimed that Mendès-France was a communist and a Soviet agent.
+The Mendès-France government fell in February after six months in office, and Mendès-France was replaced by the slightly more conservative Edgar Faure – another member of the Radical Party.
 Meanwhile the guerrilla movement in Algeria was picking up recruits and increasing its actions.
-In the month of April the guerrilla actions were officially recorded at around 200, which included isolated attacks on persons and property, the shooting of a constable and sawing down a telephone pole.
-The number of acts counted increased to 900 in October, 1000 in December.
-By then the French government in Paris had 120,000 troops in Algeria, but without being able to prevent more FLN actions.
-In March 1956 FLN actions were counted at 2,624.
-(John Talbott, War without a Name, p.
+In the month of April the guerrilla actions were officially recorded at around 200, which included isolated attacks on people and property, the shooting of a constable and the sawing down of a telephone pole.
+The number of acts counted increased to 900 in October and 1000 in December.
+By then, the French government in Paris had 120,000 troops in Algeria.
+But in March, 1956, FLN actions were counted at 2,624.
+War without a Name, p.
 48.)

 The idea of freedom from French rule had been encouraged elsewhere, including Cameroon.
 On July 13, 1955, France outlawed the political party the Union des Populations du Cameroun (UPC), which inspired the beginning of guerrilla warfare there.

-In 1955 amnesty was offered to Tunisia's guerrillas and autonomy, with French control over foreign affairs.
-But with a division between Habib Bourguiba group and a more radical group, the French relented and on 20 March 1956 it gave Tunisia complete independence, with Bourguiba as president of a “National Constituent Assembly” and designated as Prime Minister.
+In 1955, amnesty was offered to Tunisia's guerrillas and autonomy for Tunisia, with French control over foreign affairs.
+But with the rivalry between the Habib Bourguiba group and a more radical group, the French relented and on 20 March 1956, gave Tunisia complete independence.
+Bourguiba became president of a “National Constituent Assembly” and was designated Prime Minister.

-in Morocco in 1955 the French faced rising violence and a united demand for the French to all the return of Sultan Mohammed V and in late 1955 Sultan Mohammed won a gradual restoration of Moroccan independence within a framework of French-Moroccan interdependence.
+During 1955, the French faced rising violence in Morocco and there was the demand that the French allow the return of Sultan Mohammed V. In late 1955, Sultan Mohammed was back in power and winning a gradual restoration of Moroccan independence within a framework of French-Moroccan interdependence.
 The Sultan agreed to institute reforms that would transform Morocco into a constitutional monarchy with a democratic form of government.
-In February 1956, Morocco acquired limited home rule, and on March 2 France and Morocco signed an agreement giving Morocco complete independence.
+In February 1956, Morocco acquired limited home rule, and on March 2nd France and Morocco signed an agreement giving Morocco complete independence.

-Since January 1956 the premier of France was the socialist Guy Mollet who compares with a patriotic cold war Democrats in the United States.
-Mollet had what can be compared to President Johnson's Tonkin Gulf Resolution: the Special Powers Law of March 16, 1956, which parliament gave to the government in a vote of 455 to 76.
-The government sent draftees to Algeria, who were more like guards while the professional and more glamorous paratroops, about three percent of the total forces, dashed from one fire to another.
+Since January 1956, the prime minister (premier) of France was the socialist Guy Mollet.
+In March, Mollet received new authority to act against the rebellion in Algeria from parliament's Special Powers Law, passed in a 455 to 76 vote.
+The Mollet regime sent draftees to Algeria, and they were more like guards while the professional and more glamorous paratroops – about three percent of the total force – dashed from one fire to another.

-The Left in France raised the issue of torture, portraying Massu's men as a reincarnation of the German SS.
-The Mollet government accused the anti-torture campaign on the "enemies of France," implying it was the work basically of the Communist Party.
-The campaign against torture was much broader among French intellectuals, while the majority of France remained silent.
+Leftist intellectuals in France raised the issue of torture, while the majority in France remained silent.
+The anti-torture people described Massu's men as a reincarnation of the German SS.
+The Mollet regime described those in the anti-torture campaign as the "enemies of France."
 The protest was futile.
-Torture by the French in Algeria was common.
+Torture by France's military in Algeria continued.
 Many taken captive by the French died in captivity.
-Paul Teitgen, who had been tortured by the Germans during World War II resigned his post in Algeria and wrote:
+Paul Teitgen, who had been tortured by the Germans during World War II, resigned his post in Algeria and wrote:

 Understand this, fear was the basis of it all.
-All of our so-called civisxation is covered wit a varnish.
-Scratch it, and undernea you find fear.
-The French, even the Germans, are not tortureres by nation.
-But when you see the throats of your copains (buddies) slit, then the varnish disappears. [note]
+All of our so-called civilization is covered with a varnish.
+Scratch it, and underneath you find fear.
+The French, even the Germans, are not torturers by nature.
+But when you see the throats of your copains (companions) slit, then the varnish disappears. note6

-In the spring of 1958 army leaders and European settlers in Algeria staged a mass demonstration in Algiers directed against any attempt in Paris to form a government that would make concessions to the Algerian Muslim nationalists.
-In France political leaders of various persuasions turned to Charles de Gaulle as the one person who could solve the divisions created by the war.
-On June 1, 1958, the National Assembly named de Gaulle premier and granted him wide emergency powers, including the right to prepare a new constitution to be submitted to a popular referendum.
-In September 1958 the new constitution, providing for a presidential system, was overwhelmingly adopted by 83 percent of the electorate.
-In December de Gaulle was elected president of the France's new Fifth Republic by a 78 percent of the France's electoral college.
+In the spring of 1958, military leaders and European settlers in Algeria staged a mass demonstration in Algiers directed against any attempt in Paris to form a government that would make concessions to the Algerian Muslim nationalists.
+In France, political leaders of various persuasions turned to Charles de Gaulle as the one person who could solve the divisions created by the war.
+On 1 June 1958, the lower house of parliament (the National Assembly) named de Gaulle prime minister and granted him wide emergency powers, including the right to prepare a new constitution to be submitted to a popular referendum.
+In September 1958, the new constitution, providing for a presidential system, was overwhelmingly adopted by 83 percent of the electorate.
+In December, de Gaulle was elected president of France's new Fifth Republic by 78 percent of France's electoral college.
 He was inaugurated in January 1959.
-Michel Debre became the first premier of the Fifth Republic, but the President retained the decisive voice in all matters involving foreign affairs, national defense, and even key domestic policies.
+Michel Debre became the first prime minister of the Fifth Republic, but the president retained the decisive voice in all matters involving foreign affairs, national defense, and even key domestic policies.

 De Gaulle was concerned about France's economy and its position among the world's bigger powers.
-As Senator John F. Kennedy observed in the United States, the war in Algeria was opposed by Asian-African nations, a Cold War liability and a detriment to economic interdependent between France and those historically associated with France.
-De Gaulle believed that while the war in Algeria was militarily winnable but not good politics.
+As Senator John F. Kennedy observed in the United States, the war in Algeria was opposed by most Asian-African nations, a Cold War liability and a detriment to economic interdependence between France and those historically associated with France.
+De Gaulle believed that while the war in Algeria was militarily winnable, it was not good politics.
 France's defeat in Vietnam had disillusioned de Gaulle concerning French colonialism.
 He wanted accommodation with those historically tied to France, not war.

-In 1958 France replaced the colonial association called the "French Union" with the " French Community" Member of the French Community were to have substantial autonomy, with France controlling only the currency, defense, and national security strategy.
+In 1958 France replaced the colonial association called the "French Union" with the " French Community."
+Members of the French Community were to have substantial autonomy, with France controlling only the currency, defense, and national security strategy.
 De Gaulle specified that any country within the community would have the option of moving to complete independence.
-Apart from Guinea, which chose by referendum in 1958 not to join the Community, all French-ruled territories in sub-Saharan Africa joined the community and they in 1960 they acquired independence.
-They included Cameroon, Togo, Senegal, Niger, Dahomy, Chad, Gabon,Burkina Faso, the Central African Republic, the Republic of the Congo, The Ivory Coast (Côte d'Ivoire), Mali and, in late November, Mauritania.
-Since 1956 France had been moving Madagascar toward independence, and it became fully independent on June 26, 1960.

 By 1960, de Gaulle believed it was a dreadful mockery to claim that Algeria's Muslims were French.
-French troops were still in Algeria and de Gaulle continued to favor law and order there, that it was a delusion to see political solution in their integration or Frenchification with France by force.
-In January he dismissed General Massu who had suggested in an interview opposition to him.
+In January, he dismissed General Massu.
 Massu was a hero to the European settlers, and they erected barricades in the center of their part of Algiers.
-French gendarmes ordered them to disperse.
-The settlers killed 14 gendarmes and wounded 123, Behind the barricades six died and 26 wounded.
+French gendarmes ordered the settlers to disperse, and the settlers killed 14 gendarmes and wounded 123, while six settlers died and 26 were wounded.